yaacine/DairiesSaver_Serverless/README.md

 This project, implements a simple Dairies savind application using AWS Lambda and Serverless framework.

+# Deployment check

+The `Image` folder containes a screenshot of a successful deployment

 # Functionality of the application

 This application will allow creating/removing/updating/fetching Dairy items.
 Each Dairy item can optionally have an attachment image.
 Each user only has access to Dairy items that he/she has created.